 There are plenty of bike rental shops throughout the country; you may also be able to rent one from local tour agencies.
-Prices range from $3 to $5 an hour or $10 to $20 for the day.
+Prices range from $5 an hour or $10 to $20 for the day.

 Almost everywhere you go in Costa Rica, with the exception of the waterlogged northern Limón Province, you should be able to hook up with a horseriding tour.
 Guanacaste is probably the best area in the country for riding, with a cluster of excellent haciendas (working cattle ranches) that also cater to tourists, offering bed, breakfast and horse hire.

 Riding on the beach on the Nicoya Peninsula, especially in Montezuma in the south and Sámara on the west coast, is also very popular; however, there has been a history of mistreatment of horses in these places, so don’t expect the animals here to be in great shape.
 If you see any extreme cases of mistreatment, complain to the local tourist information centre or local residents.